 I first became interested in card design well over over twenty years ago and quite early on entertained ambitions to design my own deck.
 My first ‘soft’ attempt at a deck, the experimental Nijinsky Tarot, was designed in the mid 1990s.
 For various reasons this first deck was never published, but after some time I decided to design another deck with the specific intention of getting it published.
 This was the deck which - after a long development - finally became the Tyldwick Tarot, and a fuller account of the story behind that deck can be found here.
 I published this deck as a limited edition in 2013 (limited numbers of decks are still available from this site).
 After a break, I decided that I'd enjoyed the whole experience of creating this deck so much that just one wasn't enough - I wanted to design more.

 Probably like most Tarot enthusiasts, I discovered Lenormand much more recently.
-My first Lenormand deck, the Malpertuis Lenormand, has now been published and is available from this site.
+My first Lenormand deck, the Malpertuis Lenormand, was published in late 2014 and is available from this site.
 This deck was initially intended as a companion to the Tyldwick Tarot, but inevitably ended up changing throughout the design process into a more independent creation.
-I'm now in the process of completing further Lenormand decks and am also in the early stages of creating another new Tarot deck.
+Since then I've been working on further Lenormand decks and am also in the early stages of creating another new Tarot deck.